SAP-samples/event-driven-integrations-codejam/exercises/10-consume-message-from-CAP/README.md

 👉 Open the file `srv/server.js` and get familiar with it.

 Notice the different sections in the file.
 We will be adding code to the `Validate the message against a CloudEvents schema`, `Store the message in the database`, and `Set up Queue Consumer` sections.
 This is where we will be adding the logic to validate the incoming message, store it in the database and set up the queue consumer.

 If we've replaced the environment variables in the `.env` file, we can now run the CAP project.

 👉 In the terminal, run `cds watch`.

 <p align = "center">
   <img alt="Output of cds watch" src="assets/cds-watch.png" width="85%"/><br/>
   <i>Output of cds watch</i>
 </p>

-The project will start and you should see in terminal an output like the one above.
+The project will start and you should see in the terminal an output like the one above.
 Also, there will now be a `.db` file within the db folder and you can access the Fiori Element apps via `http://localhost:4004`.

 ## Set up the Queue Consumer